- Identify effective listening and participation strategies

 Effective Participation Strategies

-- Be a team player: Although most students have classmates they prefer to work with, they should be willing to collaborate in different types of groups.
+- Become a team player: Although most students have classmates they prefer to work with, they should be willing to collaborate in different types of groups.
 Teamwork demonstrates that a student can adapt to and learn in different situations.

 - Be prepared: As with listening, effective participation relies on coming to class prepared.
 Students should complete all reading assignments beforehand and also review any notes from the previous meeting.
 This way they can come to class ready to discuss and engage.
-Be sure to write down any questions or comments you have—this is an especially good strategy for quieter students or those who need practice thinking on their feet.
+Be sure to write down any questions or comments you have—writing is an especially good strategy for quieter students or those who need practice thinking on their feet.

 The resource Class Participation: More Than Just Raising Your Hand can help you evaluate what you need to work on in order to participate in class more effectively.